jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 ---
 title: Chord melody
 slug: chord-melody
-abstract: Decorating lines with treble triads, shell voicings, and bass notes.
+abstract: Combining chord progressions, melodies, and bass lines.
 ---

 Chord melody improvisation may be the richest form of expression on guitar.